 If travelling by car or taxi, please follow directional road signage to the Pick Up/Drop Off area as you approach the festival.
 All festival buses will arrive at and depart from the festival bus stop at the Pick Up/Drop Off area.
 All buses are wheelchair accessible.

 Follow event signage to the main entrance from the Pick Up/Drop Off area.
-The distance is approximately 250 metres to the entrance and the route is mainly along a flat grassed surface.

 The closest station to the festival is Rugby Station.
 You can purchase a Shuttle Bus ticket to take you to the festival bus stop at the Pick Up/Drop Off Area.
 All buses are wheelchair accessible.
 For further details on our public transport options, please read our travel page.

 Accessible Toilets are positioned throughout the event and stewarded.
 They are located at: